GoogleContainerTools/kpt-functions-catalog/examples/annotate-apply-time-mutations-simple/README.md

-# annotate-mutations: Simple Example
+# annotate-apply-time-mutations: Simple Example

 ### Overview

-This example shows how the [`annotate-mutations`] function works.
+This example shows how the [`annotate-apply-time-mutations`] function works.

-Running `annotate-mutations` function on the example package will:
+Running `annotate-apply-time-mutations` function on the example package will:

 1. Set `config.k8s.io/apply-time-mutation` annotation on resources with `apply-time-mutation` inline comments.